omahs/imx-docs/docs/main/learn/narrative/overview.md

 ## Why is narrative important?

 A project's narrative is the biggest driver of attention, investment and outcomes.
 Potential customers need to feel like a project has a high likelihood of being delivered, that it is differentiated from other projects, and it will be the 'next big thing'.
-In Web3 where the game product lags marketing and NFTs, this is uniquely critical.
+In Web3 where the final game product can lag marketing and NFTs, this is uniquely critical.

 Internally, the narrative defines a single driving force for the project which informs the role of each team member.
 A powerful narrative sells the dream that the community (literally) buys into, creating a strong brand identity and an army of evangelists in the community.